 Many vendors offer ongoing tastes and samples of their wonderful products at their booths.
 A few vendors provide more elaborate demonstrations.
-Locations of Booths can be found on the easels with white boards throughout the festival site.
+Agriculture, Artist, and Local Livelihood demonstrations at booths are ongoing unless otherwise indicated as scheduled.
+The location of booths with demos can be found on the easels with white boards throughout the festival site.

-- Seeds of Solidarity: Garlic growing workshops: several times each day, check schedule
+- Seeds of Solidarity: Growing Great Garlic (twice each day)

-- White Buffalo Herbs: herb extract and oil making, see scheduled events
+- White Buffalo Herbs: herbal tincture and oil making (Saturday)

 - Balky Farm: Needle Felting

 - Woodcock Farm: Spinning

 - White Oak Timber Framers

 - MA 4H Club Junior Pioneers (Animal Area)